pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 | Heterogeneous Population Model with Inhibition and Death | Yes | No | Yes | Yes | No | Yes |
 | Heterogeneous Population Model with Inhibition, Death and Resistance | Yes | No | Yes | Yes | No | Yes |

-If undecided between different model the model selection function should be used.
+If undecided between different models the model selection function should be used.

 ## Stochastic models for bacterial growth